LoopKit/loopdocs/docs/intro/overview-intro.md

 You can build&nbsp;<span translate="no">Loop</span>&nbsp;and practice with a simulated phone, CGM and/or pump.
 You can "dose" the simulated pump and your real pump at the same time and watch the glucose predictions.

-Starting with a simulator can help you decide if you want to move forward with purchasing additional items required touse the app.
+Starting with a simulator can help you decide if you want to move forward with purchasing additional items required to use the app.
 You can:

 * Learn the interface
 * Explore glucose predictions and dosing recommendations